Religion and LGBTQ people

-Religious views of LGBT people
+Religious views of LGBTQ people

-According to a 2006 Australian survey, LGBTQ+ Australians, compared to the general Australian population, were much more likely to have no religious affiliation, much less likely to be affiliated with a Christian denomination, and more likely to be affiliated with a non-Christian religion.
-The distribution of religions that LGBTQ+ Australians were raised in, however, was similar to that of the general population.
-Men, particularly bisexual men, were more likely to be Christian and more likely to have stayed in the same religion.
+According to a 2006 Australian survey, LGBTIQ+ people in Australia, compared to the general Australian population, were much more likely to report irreligiosity, much less likely to be affiliated with a Christian denomination, and more likely to be affiliated with a religion other than Christianity.
+The distribution of religions that LGBTQ Australians were raised in, however, was similar to that of the general population.
+Men—particularly bisexual men—were more likely to be Christians and to have stayed adherent to the religion they were raised in.
 Lesbian women were more likely to have left the religion they were raised in and be currently unaffiliated.

-A 2007 academic research on the beliefs of LGBTQ+ New Zealanders found that 73% had no religious affiliation, 14.8% were Christian, and 2.2% were Buddhist.
-In contrast, a 2001 census reported that the general New Zealand population reported that 59.8% were Christian and 29.2% had no religious affiliation.
-When looking at change since 1966, LGBTQ+ people are disaffiliating from Christianity at a rate 2.37 times higher compared to the rate of the general population in New Zealand.
-In the survey, 59.8% of New Zealanders reported a belief in a spiritual force, god, or gods; this differed significantly by gender, with 64.9% of women and 55.5% of men reporting such a belief.
+A 2007 study on the beliefs of LGBTQ people in New Zealand found that 73% were irreligious, 14.8% were Christians, and 2.2% were Buddhists.
+In contrast, a 2001 census reported that 59.8% of New Zealanders were Christians and 29.2% were irreligious.
+A 2008 analysis showed that the proportion of LGBTQ individuals identifying as Christians in New Zealand had decreased, with the rate of disaffiliation among LGBTQ individuals who were previously Christian being 2.37 times higher than the general population.

-The Radical Faeries are a worldwide queer spiritual movement, founded in 1979 in the United States.
+The Radical Faeries is a worldwide queer spiritual movement founded in 1979 in the United States.
 Radical Faerie communities are generally inspired by aboriginal, native, or traditional spiritualities, especially those that incorporate queer sensibilities.
+A Williams Institute survey found that the majority of LGBTQ Americans were raised as Christians and predominantly Protestant.
+A 2024 survey of LGBTQ Americans found that more than 50% were raised as Protestants and in Pentecostalism.

 Religious groups and public policy

-Opposition to same-sex marriage and LGBT rights is often associated with conservative religious views.
-The American Family Association and other religious groups have promoted boycotts of corporations whose policies support the LGBT community.
+Opposition to same-sex marriage and LGBTQ rights is often associated with conservative religious views.
+The American Family Association, an American right-wing Christian group, and other religious groups have promoted boycotts of corporations whose policies support the LGBTQ community.

-On the other hand, the Unitarian Universalist Association supports the freedom to marry and compares resistance to it to the resistance to abolition of slavery, women's suffrage, and the end of anti-miscegenation laws.
+On the other hand, the Unitarian Universalist Association supports LGBTQ individuals' freedom to marry, comparing resistance to marriage equality to resistance to the abolition of slavery, women's suffrage, and the end of anti-miscegenation laws.

-Lesbians and gay men face particular problems in conservative Islamic nations where laws generally prohibit same-sex sexual behavior; where interpretation of Sharia Law on male homosexuality carries the death penalty, with this form of discrimination being viewed as a breach of human rights by international human rights experts and human rights organisations such as Amnesty International.
+LGBTQ individuals often endure significant challenges in Islamic countries, which frequently have laws that explicitly criminalize same-sex sexual behavior.
+In Islamic countries, Sharia may be interpreted to condemn males who engage in same-sex behavior to death—a violation of human rights per international human rights experts and organizations, including Amnesty International.

-With the signature of the US in 2009, the proposed UN declaration on LGBT rights has now been signed by 67 members of the United Nations.
-There was an opposing statement put forward by Muslim nations, and this has been signed by 57 member states, the majority being in Africa and Asia.
-68 out of the total 192 countries have not yet signed either statement.
+With the US's signature in 2009, the proposed UN declaration on LGBTQ rights had been signed by 67 members of the United Nations, including all 27 European Union members as well as Japan, Australia, and Mexico.
+The Human Rights Watch website published an article in 2008 that includes the rest of the 67 members UN.
+Muslim nations put forward an opposing statement, and 60 member states have signed this as of March 2009, the majority being in Africa and Asia.
+Sixty-five out of the total 192 countries have not yet signed either statement as of 2009.